julienvollering/MIAmaxent/cran-comments.md

+This patch is submitted to address an ERROR and a NOTE found during R CMD check on CRAN.
+The CRAN team requested: "Please correct before 2025-12-15 to safely retain your package on CRAN."

 ## R CMD check results

-0 errors | 0 warnings | 1 notes
+0 errors | 0 warnings | 0 notes

-* checking for future file timestamps ...
-NOTE unable to verify current time

-  I believe this to be a spurious note, based on <https://forum.posit.co/t/cran-check-note-because-of-dead-time-api/77822>

 ## R CMD check environments

 * local windows 11, r 4.5.1
-* local ubuntu 24.02, r 4.3.3
 * winbuilder, r-devel
-* macbuilder, r 4.5.1

 ## revdepcheck results